MicrosoftDocs/PlayReady/Docs/Advanced/TestContent/playready-3x-test-content.md

 ms.assetid: "F8A3B521-9C47-4D2E-B185-7E9F1A5D8C3A"
 keywords: playready 3.0, test content, WRMHEADER 4.2, CENC, HEVC, H.264, multi-key content ms.date: 06/30/2025
-ms.topic: article
+ms.topic: reference
 ---

-# PlayReady 3.0+ Test Content

-This section contains a collection of test content that can be used to validate some PlayReady 3.X scenarios, for example using the [WRMHEADER v4.2](http://download.microsoft.com/download/2/3/8/238F67D9-1B8B-48D3-AB83-9C00112268B2/PlayReady%20Header%20Object%202015-08-13-FINAL-CL.PDF) and with audio and video tracks protected with different content keys.
+This section contains a collection of test content that can be used to validate some PlayReady 3.X scenarios, for example using the [WRMHEADER v4.2](https://download.microsoft.com/download/2/3/8/238F67D9-1B8B-48D3-AB83-9C00112268B2/PlayReady%20Header%20Object%202015-08-13-FINAL-CL.PDF) and with audio and video tracks protected with different content keys.

 ## Important Notes